Nisha0202/Pacman_DFS-BFS-UCS/search/README.md

-# Solution

-go to search `cd search`

-## use this commands to see the different path scors and time for different search algorithm :
+## Use this commands to see the different path scors and time for different search algorithm :

 ** Run the following commands to test each algorithm on tinyMaze:
 `python pacman.py -l tinyMaze -p SearchAgent -a fn=dfs`